dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ***

 The Medtronic pump driver only works with older pump models.
-The driver does not work with newer models such as the 640G, 670G or 780G.
+The driver does NOT work with newer models such as the 640G, 670G or 780G.

 The following model and firmware combinations are compatible: